KeevinPR/pybnesian_ainguraiiot/README.md

 - `PyBNesian` is a Python package that implements Bayesian networks.
 Currently, it is mainly dedicated to learning Bayesian networks.

 - `PyBNesian` is implemented in C++, to achieve significant performance gains.
 It uses [Apache Arrow](https://arrow.apache.org/) to enable fast interoperability between Python and C++.
-In addition, some parts are implemented in OpenCL to achieve GPU acceleration.

 - `PyBNesian` allows extending its functionality using Python code, so new research can be easily developed.